AgrimJusta/Tumor-Detection/README.md

 - `requirements.txt` — Python deps.
 - `README.md` — This file.

-Enjoy — ask me if you want the app extended with full training for your dataset, prettier UI, or Dockerfile.
+Enjoy — ask me if you have any queries
+Mail - agrimjusta@gmail.com